In the Blood (1988 film): Plot

 Wah receives intel and leads his team to tail Fei-ying's client, No. 6, but Dan disregards Wah's instructions and attempts to arrest No. 6 himself, which backfires when No. 6 takes Dan's pistol, but Wah saves him just in time by killing No. 6.
 Dan is suspended from his duties while Wah is under inspection as a result.
 Ma pleads with Louis to help Dan, causing Dan to be mocked by his colleagues and Dan runs away from home, leaving a note to his father he will return after he proves his worth by solving a big case.
-One night, Dan sees Sze in the streets and manages to find Fei-ying in a pier, but was captured by the latter and his henchmen.
+One night, Dan sees Sze in the streets and manages to find Fei-ying at a pier but was captured by the latter and his henchmen.
 Wah arrives in time to rescue Dan and fights off Fei-ying's henchmen but Dan has his leg broken.
 In the hospital, Dan confesses he feels like a useless son and wants to achieve success in order for his father to retire with pride and pleads Wah to reinstate the position.
 Ma and Louis overhear the conversation, with the latter promising to help Louis.

 Wah and Dan managed to arrest one of Fei-ying's underlings and finds Fei-ying's hideout, where Fei-ying just had an argument with Sze after she caught him making out with another woman.
 When Wah and Dan arrive, Fei-ying hides while Sze steals Fei-ying's cocaine which she later flushes down the toilet.
 Fei-ying calls Sze asking for the cocaine back and she tells him to meet at Wo Hop Shek Public Cemetery the next day at 12 PM.
 When Sze meets with Fei-ying, she attempts to blow her car up where they make out, but Fei-ying escapes while she dies in the explosion right before Wah and Dan, who planted a tracker in Sze's purse.
 Fei-ying then goes to Auntie King's bar demanding her to hand his cocaine and assaults her before Wah and Dan arrive and fights him until Fei-ying then holds Dan's nephew, Ball hostage.
 However, Ball has inadvertently swapped Dan's pistol with his similarly looking toy earlier and Fei-ying shoots Dan twice before Wah viciously beats Fei-ying with a metal tube.
 As Fei-ying is arrested, Dan also dies from his wounds, which deeply saddens Ma, who happens to be on beat duty nearby and witnesses his son dying.